-1. Reduce engine speed to idle and put all shift levers in the neutral position.
+Reduce engine speed to idle and put all shift levers in the neutral position.

-Stopping a turbocharged engine immediately after high-speed operation without allowing a sufficient cool-down period may cause damage to the turbocharger, as it will continue to turn without an oil supply to the bearings.
+Do not stop a turbocharged engine immediately after a high-speed operation.
+Allow a sufficient cool-down period to prevent the turbo from continuing to turn without an oil supply to the bearings.